Chinese Car Brands

 WEY Logo

 Great Wall Motors Company Limited produces premium SUVs under the WEY brand.
-The first models were introduced in 2017: the VV5 based on the Haval H6 crossover platform and the VV7 based on the second-generation Haval H6.
+The first models were introduced in 2017: the VV5, based on the Haval H6 crossover platform, and the VV7, based on the second-generation Haval H6.
 Both cars are only available in the country’s domestic market.
 WEY also has a few concept cars.
-One of the latest is the Mocha flagship SUV with an avant-garde design, a smart car with smart driving features, and personal butler services.
+One of the latest is the Mocha flagship SUV, which has an avant-garde design, smart driving features, and personal butler services.

 Lynk & Co